civol/HDLRuby/README.md

 end
 ```

-__Note__: this library generates all the RTL code for the circuit handling the frequency division.
+__Note__: This library automatically generates the RTL code required to implement the frequency division circuitry.

 <!--
 ## Counters